stephanemartin/mecanos/README.md

-## This is the content of the mecanosducoeur.fr
+## This is the content of the http://mecanosducoeur.fr